"Leveling up" on Zero Waste

 Level 10 -

-Obviously doing all this all at once is daunting, which is why I like the "leveling up" idea. making changes over time that stick is what is important.
+Obviously doing all this all at once is daunting, which is why I like the "levelling up" idea. making changes over time that stick is what is important.

 Because small changes make a big difference!

 Please let me know what you are doing to reduce your waste and whether the idea of leveling up works for you.